Bangkok (Day 4) – Jim Thompson House & Suan Pakkad Palace

 Jim Thompson restaurant and bar, Bangkok

-Following our tour, we stopped by the thompson restaurant and bar.
+Following our tour, we stopped by the Jim Thompson restaurant and bar.
 It’s a nice looking place that serves Thai food and drinks.

 Triangular Thai cushions

 See these triangular cushions?
-From our guided tour we learned that you’re supposed to turn them sideways so that you can rest one arm(pit) on it.
+From our guided tour we learned that you’re supposed to turn them sideways so that you can rest your arm(pit) on it.

 A couple of beers at Jim Thompson restaurant and bar, Bangkok